gemc/docs/webPage/source/documentation/releases/roadmap.rst

 - 3.0 will start making use of **c++11** features.

-- **geant4 multithreading**.
+- **Geant4 multithreading**.

-- re-define and document all verbosities.
+- Re-define and document all verbosities.

-- match detector types to geant4.
+- Match detector types to geant4.

 GEMC 3.1
 --------

-- geant4 **parallel worlds**.
+- Geant4 **parallel worlds**.

-- output format plugins.
+- Output format plugins.

-- geant4 output definitions will be an external GEMC library.
+- Geant4 output definitions will be an external GEMC library.

-- particles color map option.
+- Particles color map option.

 GEMC 3.2
 --------